mxcube/mxcubecore/CONTRIBUTING.md

 ### Coding convention and style guidelines

 #### Units
-Functions return a value representing a physical quantity should in general be assoicated with a unit.
+Functions returning a value representing a physical quantity should in general be assoicated with a unit.
 It has been agreed that the following units should, where applicable, be used across the code base